 While most supply agreements contain price grids which set out the quality specifications affecting price relatively clearly, most also give winemakers the broad unilateral ability to vary quality specifications.
-This can occur in a number of ways, including by winemakers:
+This can occur under the agreements in a number of ways, including by winemakers:

-- sending final price offers that change quality specifications.
-Most supply agreements viewed by the ACCC allow for the winemaker to set out final quality assessment parameters in final price offers, which can be different to what is stated in the supply agreements or associated materials such as grower manuals or guides - amending the quality specifications set out in grower manuals.
+Sending final price offers that change quality specifications.
+Most supply agreements viewed by the ACCC allow for the winemaker to set out final quality assessment parameters in final price offers, which can be different to what is stated in the supply agreements or associated materials such as grower manuals or guides.
+Amending grower manuals that set out quality specifications.

-Some winemakers have indicated that they need to be able to vary specifications to make changes in response to unanticipated amendments to regulatory requirements.
+Some winemakers have indicated that the ability to vary specifications is necessary to allow winemakers to make changes in response to unanticipated amendments to regulatory requirements.
 However, the supply agreements viewed by the ACCC are not limited in this way, leaving potential variations at the discretion of the winemaker.

-The ACCC is concerned that the ability to vary specifications could cause detriment to growers, because it creates uncertainty and cash flow issues for growers, and also because it distorts comparisons of winemakers' offers before entering into supply agreements.
+The ACCC is concerned that the ability to vary specifications has the potential to cause detriment to growers, not only because of the uncertainty and cash flow issues raised by growers, but also because it distorts the comparison of winemakers' offers on entering into supply agreements.

 The ACCC considers that quality assessment parameters form a key aspect of conditions offered by winemakers in multi-year supply agreements.
-Changing these terms may result in a significant reduction in the value of the supply agreement to the grower.
+Changing these terms may result in a significant reduction in the value of the supply agreement to the grower when compared to others that may have been on offer.

-The ACCC does not consider quality specifications should be able to be unilaterally varied to the detriment of the grower except for in limited circumstances, such as when there has been a change in government regulations.
+On a preliminary basis, the ACCC does not consider quality specifications should be able to be unilaterally varied to the detriment of the grower except for in limited circumstances, such as when there has been a change in government regulations.
 Such circumstances should be stipulated in supply agreements and/or the ability to change quality specifications should require the grower's agreement.